A Survey of Quantum Alternatives to Randomized Algorithms: Monte Carlo Integration and Beyond: Discussion: Current challenges to quantum Monte Carlo

-Obtaining the quadratic speedup in quantum assisted Monte Carlo requires the ability to construct $\mathcal{P}$ which encodes the probability density $p(x)$ onto the state $\ket{s_0}$, such that the resulting state $\mathcal{P}\ket{s_0}= \ket{s}$ is amplified, see Eq. \eqref{eq:P}.
-Recent progress in the context of loading interesting probability distributions, especially for the purpose of Monte Carlo integration for derivative pricing, includes the re-parameterization technique of Ref. \cite{Chakrabarti2021}.

-One can also consider incorporating a circuit that itself generates the desired distribution, as in quantum generative adversarial networks (qGANs) \cite{zoufal2019quantum}.
-The latter, however, suffer from the usual problems of variational circuits, for example \cite{bittel2021training}, in addition to adding complexity to the circuit pipeline.
+Obtaining the quadratic speedup in quantum-assisted Monte Carlo requires the ability to construct $\mathcal{P}$, which encodes the probability density $p(x)$ onto the state $\ket{s_0}$, such that the resulting state $\mathcal{P}\ket{s_0}= \ket{s}$ is amplified, see Eq.~\eqref{circ:p}.
+Recent progress in the context of loading interesting probability distributions, especially for the purpose of Monte Carlo integration for derivative pricing, includes the re-parameterization technique of \cite{Chakrabarti2021}.
+For distributions over (possibly high-dimensional) convex support, one may consider geometric random walks \cite{marecek2021cutting}.
+We can also consider incorporating a circuit that itself generates the desired distribution, as in quantum generative adversarial networks (qGANs) \cite{zoufal2019quantum}.
+The latter, however, suffer from the usual problems of variational circuits (see, e.g., \cite{bittel2021training}), in addition to adding complexity to the circuit pipeline.
+Another approach to the problem is to first approximate the discretized function values by a matrix product state (MPS), or quantized tensor train, and subsequently compile this low-bond-dimension MPS into a shallow state-preparation circuit.
+Bohun \emph{et al.}~\cite{bohun2026entanglement} show that, at least for smooth functions, the entanglement across MPS bonds associated with progressively finer binary scales decays exponentially and the subleading Schmidt coefficient satisfies $\Lambda_{k,1}\sim 2^{-k}\sqrt{g_1(f)/12}$, while the entanglement entropy obeys $S_k=\mathcal{O}(k/4^k)$.
+As such, this structure enables function-loading circuits with $\mathcal{O}(N)$ gates for $N$ qubits.
+Using tensor-cross interpolation, the MPS can be constructed without storing all $2^N$ function values, with $\mathcal{O}(N\chi^2)$ function evaluations for maximal bond dimension $\chi$.

-Ultimately, the state preparation is a time-optimal control problem that is as hard as solving any other quantum circuit in the same system, i.e., of any depth whatsoever.
+Ultimately, the state preparation is a time-optimal control problem that is as hard as realizing any other quantum circuit in the same system, i.e., of any depth whatsoever.
 In the time-optimal control, we seek a particular solution to the initial value problem for the Schr\"odinger equation

-where $\hat{A}(t) = \hat{H}(t)/\im \hbar$ can explicitly be written in terms of controls $u_j(t): [0, T] \to \mathds{R}$ as
+where $\hat{A}(t) = \hat{H}(t)/i \hbar$ can explicitly be written in terms of controls $u_j(t): [0, T] \to \mathbb{R}$ as

 In particular, we seek a solution that is optimal with respect to time horizon $T$, while using controls $\{u_j(t)\}$ constrained to some polynomially-representable set $\Upsilon$.
 Formally, the quantum optimal control problem is expressed as follows: